ShaunFerris/Coding-Note-Taking/JavaScript - Objects.md

 #javascript #objects #oop #datastructures #dictionaries #paradigms

 Objects in JS allow for complex and flexible data structures.
 They allow arbitrary combinations of strings, numbers, booleans, arrays, functions and objects.
-Objects are used as the JS implementation of dictionaries (Hash tables, see [[Data Structures - Hash Tables]]).
+Objects are used as the JS implementation of dictionaries (Hash tables, see [[Data Structures - Hash Tables Dictionaries and Associative Arrays]]).
 Object constructors, discussed later in this note, are also the equivalent of class definitions, although class definitions using the class keyword were also added in ES6, see [[JavaScript - ES6 Objects and the Class Keyword]].

 Objects are decalred as constants and contain properties.
 Properties is the name used for the variable data stored in an object.
 The data stored as properties in a JS object is assigned by a colon instead of an assignment operator, and functionally JS objects are very similar to python dictionaries.
 The below is an example of an object constructor statement:
 ```js